 The Town accepted the gift of a public library from William Bradford Homer Dowse, in 1914, which included the condition that space be provided there for the Sherborn Historical Society's collection and meetings.
 That bequest and the conditions attached have been honored since then and verified by Town Meeting vote.
 The intent of the original donor was that the Town would pay for the costs of housing the SHS.
-This has been recognized, regularly acknowledged, and covered for over one hundred years.
-Nevertheless, to assist the town with this new and exciting history center project, the SHS has agreed to raise \$400,000 toward the costs to offset the Town's costs.
-A private donor has pledged \$400,000 to support the project-but it is conditional on the town approving this ballot measure.
-If it is not approved, we lose the ability to leverage this private funding to improve this unused space in a Town building.
+This has been recognized, regularly acknowledged and covered for over one hundred years.
+Nevertheless, to assist the town with this new and exciting history center project, the SHS has agreed to raise \$200,000 toward the costs to offset the Town's costs.
+We already have raised over \$50,000.

-4. If the SHS is a private organization, why doesn't it pay for the project itself?
+4. If the SHS is a private organization why doesn't it pay for the project itself?

 The SHS is an independent nonprofit organization whose collection of historical artifacts and the archives have been donated to the SHS over the years for the benefit of the townspeople.
 The SHS maintains and preserves the collection in compliance with established standards.
-The SHS has followed all guidelines to proceed in good faith with planning and budgeting with the Town and has a campaign for private fundraising to fulfill the vision we have of our new home.
+The SHS has followed all guidelines to proceed in good faith with planning and budgeting with the Town and has a campaign planned for private fundraising to fulfill the vision we have of our new home.